 NFCC is committed to providing all degree seeking students with a sound general education.
 The courses in the NFCC general education curriculum are designed to facilitate development of the skills necessary to meet the challenges inherent in a complex and ever-changing world.
-These include:
+These include the following:

-Communication Skills Knowledge of Arts and Humanities
+1. Communication Skills 5.
+Knowledge of Arts and Humanities